-- assistance to students experiencing educational, social, emotional, and behavioral problems through consultation, data analysis, development of interventions, and evaluations, as requested through Instructional Support Teams. - assistance to parents/guardians who have children with attention, motivation, discipline, or adjustment problems through consultation. - evaluation of exceptionally bright students evidencing a need for placement in the program for gifted students. - evaluation of preschool children who are referred through Child Find. - F. School Social Worker (469-5451)
+- assistance to students experiencing educational, social, emotional, and behavioral problems through consultation, data analysis, development of interventions, and evaluations, as requested through Multi-Tiered System of Supports (MTSS). - assistance to parents/guardians who have children with attention, motivation, discipline, or adjustment problems through consultation. - evaluation of exceptionally bright students evidencing a need for placement in the program for gifted students. - evaluation of preschool children who are referred through Child Find.

+F. School Social Worker (469-5451)